angular/components/FAQ.md

 Our team is focused on UI components and has decided to be agnostic to how those components are laid out.
 We suggest looking at existing layout systems in the front-end ecosystem, as well as using native CSS Flexbox and CSS Grid.
-For an Angular-oriented layout library, [`angular/flex-layout`][flex-layout] is a community-maintained project under the Angular umbrella.

 ## What's your relationship to [MDC Web][]?